 On returning to the UK, I moved up to Scotland to join Sheila and we returned to our corporate jobs as we planned our next move.

-Since returning home we’d kept the travel bug alive but a little closer to home, as we escaped on road trips whenever we could, exploring the many wonderful landscapes that Scotland has to offer.
-Being a native to the Highlands, Sheila especially enjoyed showing off this amazing place to me and we discovered some fabulous accommodation and many hidden gems along the way.
+Since returning home we’d kept the travel bug alive but a little closer to home, as we escaped on road trips whenever we could, exploring Scotland’s many wonderful landscapes.
+Being a native of the Highlands, Sheila especially enjoyed showing off this amazing place to me and we discovered some fabulous accommodation and many hidden gems along the way.

 2004 – We launched Absolute Escapes (with the original website being called www.escape2scotland.co.uk) offering self-guided walking holidays on just two trails – the West Highland Way and Great Glen Way.
 We combined this with offering a tailor-made travel service for Scotland, appealing to those who were keen to explore this wonderful country on a self-drive tour.